Undergraduate Catalog 2026-2027

 Frequently, it is less expensive to attend a private college than a public university since institutionally funded financial aid is designed to equalize educational costs.

 At LMU, more than $100 million is awarded annually to qualified students under federal, state, and institutional financial aid programs.
 Except for academic, athletic, and certain talent-based scholarships, all financial assistance at LMU is based on financial need.
-Need is defined as the difference between the cost of attending LMU and the calculated expected family contribution.
-After the student submits the necessary application forms, the Financial Aid Office will determine the student’s eligibility for student financial assistance.
+Need is defined as the difference between the cost of attending LMU and the calculated Student Aid Index.
+After the student submits the necessary application forms, the Student Financial Services Office will determine the student’s eligibility for student financial assistance.

 Each applicant applying for student financial assistance must submit a Free Application for Federal Student Aid (FAFSA).
 The FAFSA should be submitted to the federal processing center by April 1 for students entering in the following Fall.
 The priority deadline to apply for financial aid is April 1.